Share On Social!

 - Examples of federal policies that create and/or contribute to racial/ethnic health inequities

 - Examples of policies that promote racial/ethnic health equity

 - The most important considerations when prioritizing action regarding federal policies to advance racial and ethnic health equity

-Endorse the following model comment from Salud America!
+The following model comment was developed by Salud America!
 Director Dr. Amelie G. Ramirez to tell the NASEM committee to address rules that inequitably invest in neighborhoods and schools along racial/ethnic lines, thus perpetuating historical “good” and “bad” areas.

 Endorse This Comment for Equitable Policies to the NASEM Committee